froukje/datamapu/content/posts/classical_ml/random_forest.md

 * Random Forests balance the bias-variance trade off.
 * Random Forests reduce overfitting compared to Decision Trees.
 * Random Forests reduce the variance in the predictions compared to Decision Trees.
+* Random Forests can provide information about the feature importance.
 **Cons**

 ## Random Forests in Python